bastoica/wasabi/wasabi-testing/README.md

        └── utils/
 ```

-Users can check their directory structure against the one above by installing the `tree` package
+Users can check their directory structure by installing the `tree` package
 ```bash
 sudo apt-get install tree
 ```
-and print out the structure
+and running
 ```bash
 tree -L 3 ~/sosp24-ae/
 ```